Trump’s War With CNN: News Ratings Show He’s Losing And So Do His Approval Polls

-President Donald Trump held an unannounced press conference at the White House Thursday and spent a few moments of what amounted to a nearly 80-minute lesson in issue side-stepping going after, deriding and criticizing his least favorite news outlet, CNN.
+President Donald Trump held an unannounced press conference at the White House Thursday and spent a few moments of what amounted to a nearly 80-minute lesson in issue side-stepping going after, deriding, and criticizing his least favorite news outlet, CNN.
 And although the president has called out CNN as “fake news” and has brought up how poorly the network is doing in the ratings, it would appear that the Atlanta-based news organization is doing just fine.
-In fact, as he attacks and attempts to minimize the network, CNN‘s news ratings rise.
+In fact, as he attacks and attempts to minimize the network, CNN’s news ratings rise.
 At the same time, President Trump’s approval ratings continue to fall.

-TV Newser reported Thursday that there were five separate instances where President Donald Trump went after CNN, which he said was full of “anger and hatred” toward his administration.
-He even told CNN correspondent Jim Acosta he was upgrading CNN‘s “fake news” status to “very fake news,” which even got a laugh out of Acosta.
+Adweek‘s TVNewser reported Thursday that there were five separate instances where President Donald Trump went after CNN, which he said was full of “anger and hatred” toward his administration.
+He even told CNN correspondent Jim Acosta he was upgrading CNN’s “fake news” status to “very fake news,” which even got a laugh out of Acosta.
 A couple minutes later, after speaking about then Secretary of State Hillary Clinton’s “reset button” gift to the Russians, he told Acosta, “I want to turn in CNN for not doing a good job.”

 Acosta, for his part, told the president that he didn’t hate him and tried to talk about the ongoing reports of Trump aides having contact with Russians during the 2016 presidential campaign.
 Though Trump denied knowledge of any such dialogue throughout the press conference (he was asked about it several times), he was quick to let CNN know that their ratings were sub par.